Sunni Waqf Board should not accept 5-acre plot for mosque: Jamiat chief

 The Sunni Waqf Board should not accept the 5-acre plot which the Supreme Court in its Ayodhya judgment has directed the Centre to allot for a mosque, head of prominent Muslim body Jamiat Ulema-e-Hind (JUEH) Maulana Arshad Madani said on Thursday.
 He said the Jamiat had asserted that the Supreme Court verdict in the Ayodhya case, based on evidence, will be respected by it.

 Maulana Madani, however, said the judgment was "beyond understanding".
+Sources said an executive committee meeting of the Jamiat on Thursday could not reach a consensus on whether to file a review petition on the Ayodhya verdict and a decision will be taken on Friday.
 The court accepted that placing idols in a mosque and demolishing it is illegal."But the court gave its decision in favour of those responsible for it," he said.

-The JUEH president also said the court has accepted that the Babri mosque was not built by demolishing a temple during Babur's rule.
-Madani said a decision on whether a review petition in the Ayodhya case should be filed will be taken in a meeting of the working committee of the JUEH which would sit till late evening to deliberate on the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)